interlay/interlay.github.io/docs/relayer/guide.md

 ### 3. Start the Relayer client

-(Optional) If you already have a locally running Bitcoin testnet node, only start the vault client:
+(Optional) If you already have a locally running Bitcoin testnet node, only start the Relayer client:

 ```shell
 docker-compose up staked_relayer